Which characters die in Bullet Train?

 Michael Shannon as the White Death in Bullet Train

-The film’s big bad, an imposing Russian mob boss, is surprisingly easy to get rid of, and he dies at the hands of his own blood.
+The film’s big bad, an imposing Russian mob boss is surprisingly easy to get rid of, and he dies at the hands of his blood.
 To clarify, the White Death has the habit of killing anyone who tries to assassinate him with their own weapon.
 Prince knows this, and thus fashions a gun that will explode should anyone pull the trigger.

-And explode it does, when the White Death attempts to shoot Ladybug.
-The moment is rather comical, as it turns out that Ladybug isn’t actually the person that the White Death is after.
+And explode it does when the White Death attempts to shoot Ladybug.
+The moment is rather comical, as it turns out that Ladybug isn’t the person the White Death is after.
 Ladybug attempts to calm down the villain by calling him dude, to which the White Death yells, “Do not call me dude!”
 He then fires the gun, which naturally explodes in his face, killing him.

 Prince (Joey King)